-Cover blog imagine for three pen and ink exercises that help improve technique
+3 exercises for pen and ink technique

 No undo.
 Are you nervous?

-There’s no back button so what about mistakes?
+Drawing traditionally with pen and ink… There’s no back button so what about mistakes?

 Cover image of three exercise for improving pen and ink technique